 TUM Research Excellence Award – awarded by The Peter Pribilla Foundation

-For the first time, in 2020 the award will be presented at the Babson College Entrepreneurship Research Conference (BCERC).
-The recipient of the TUM Research Excellence Award 2020 will
+The award will be presented at the Babson College Entrepreneurship Research Conference (BCERC).
+The recipient of the TUM Research Excellence Award 2024 will

-- be recognized at the Babson College Entrepreneurship Research Conference (BCERC), June 3rd – 6th 2020 in Knoxville, Tennessee, USA
+- be recognized at the Babson College Entrepreneurship Research Conference (BCERC), June 5th – 8th 2024 at TUM in Munich, Germany

-Head of the awarding committee: Holger Patzelt (Technical University of Munich)
+Head of the awarding committee: Nicola Breugst (Technical University of Munich)

 Peter Pribilla-Stiftung | A Foundation of the Technical University of Munich